-Figure 3: Approach for performing hybrid Scheil-equilibrium simulations. (a) Scheil-predicted composition of the solid at the solid/liquid interface as a function of solid fraction based on the overall composition of a layer, where Scheil results for a layer wise composition of 50 wt% Ni-20Cr/50% wt% SS304L is shown as an example, (b) equilibrium phase predictions at 700 °C for each composition shown in (a), where the area beneath each curve corresponds to the total mole fraction of the corresponding phase for that layer composition; here, this corresponds to ~99.65 mole% FCC and ~0.35 mole% BCC. (c) Hybrid Scheil-equilibrium calculation of phases along the SS304L to Ni-20Cr FGM at 700 °C following the procedure outlined in (a)-(b) for each layer of the FGM (EDS composition can be found in ref.
+Figure 2: Plots showing how to perform the Scheil-equilibrium simulation: (a) Scheilpredicted composition of the solid at the solid/liquid interface as a function of solid fraction based on the overall composition of a layer, (b) equilibrium phase predictions at 700 °C for each composition shown in (a), where the area beneath each curve corresponds to the total mole fraction of the corresponding phase for that layer composition, and (c) phase distribution along the SS304L-NiCr gradient region at 700 °C following the procedure outlined in (a)-(b) for each layer of the FGM (EDS composition can be found in ref.
 [20]).